 On the occasion of Ennio Morricone's 90th birthday, he made his solo debut with the Orchestra of the Accademia Nazionale di Santa Cecilia conducted by Carlo Rizzari, at the Auditorium Parco della Musica in Rome, performing a new composition written by the Oscar winner Dario Marianelli for this special occasion.

-Future engagements include debuts with the Orquestra Sinfônica Brasileira in Rio de Janeiro (Brazil), the Bohuslav Martinu Philharmonic Orchestra in Zlín (Czech Republic), the AASSM Symphony Orchestra in İzmir, the CRR Youth String Chamber Orchestra in Istanbul and the Bursa District State Symphony Orchestra in Bursa (Turkey) and the Orquesta Sinfónica Nacional in Santiago (Chile).
+Current season's engagements include debuts with the Orquestra Sinfônica Brasileira in Rio de Janeiro (Brazil), the Bohuslav Martinu Philharmonic Orchestra in Zlín (Czech Republic), the AASSM Symphony Orchestra in İzmir, the CRR Youth String Chamber Orchestra in Istanbul and the Bursa District State Symphony Orchestra in Bursa (Turkey) and the Orquesta Sinfónica Nacional in Santiago (Chile).

 He has performed in prestigious seasons and theaters in Europe and across the globe, at venues in Germany (Die Glocke in Bremen, where he performed the “Fairy Tales” concerto for accordion and orchestra by V. Trojan with the Internationalen Jugendsinfonieorchesters), Romania (Romanian Athenaeum in Bucharest, with the National Youth Orchestra conducted by Gabriel Bebeselea), Lithuania, England (Royal Academy of Music in London and Peterborough Cathedral), Argentina (with a sold-out tour of thirteen cities), Malta (Bir Miftuh International Music Festival), China (Beijing, Shenzhen and the Nanjing University of Arts), Australia (Melbourne and Woodend Winter Arts Festival in the Victoria State), Brazil (Rio de Janeiro, Sala Italia and the Museu de Belas Artes), France, Spain, Croatia and Norway.
 His performances in Italy include events such as the IUC season at La Sapienza University in Rome, the Unione Musicale in Turin, the Mantova Chamber Music Festival, the Narnia Festival and the Vittorio Emanuele Theatre in Messina.
 In 2022 he made his debut with the Odeion String Quartet in South Africa, performing in theaters in some of the country's main cities with his brand-new arrangement of Antonio Vivaldi's Four Seasons for accordion and string quartet.